Priyansusahoo/ollama-webUI/README.md

       $ chmod +x ollama-launcher.sh

-- Download [this file](https://github.com/Priyansusahoo/ollama-webUI/blob/main/ollama-WebUI-Create-desktop-entry.sh) and save it in ~/.scripts folder in users HOME directory and give the required permissions
+- Download [this file](https://github.com/Priyansusahoo/ollama-webUI/blob/main/ollama-WebUI-Create-desktop-entry.sh) and save it in ~/.scripts folder in the users HOME directory and give the required permissions

       $ chmod +x ollama-WebUI-Create-desktop-entry.sh